Gojaman/web3-development-aws/README.md

-# Web3 Development Workshop
+# Web3 Development with AWS

-This repository contains the code and documentation for a Web3 Development Workshop that demonstrates how to integrate AWS cloud services with a decentralized application (dApp).
+This repository contains the code and documentation for a Web3 Development with AWS that demonstrates how to integrate AWS cloud services with a decentralized application (dApp).
 The project highlights the use of smart contracts, AWS Lambda, API Gateway, and other AWS services to create a scalable Web3 solution.

 ## Overview